k8ssandra/k8ssandra/docs/content/en/tasks/manage/private-registries/_index.md

 See [ImagePullPolicy](https://helm.sh/docs/chart_best_practices/pods/#imagepullpolicy) in the Helm v3 documentation.
 {{% /alert %}}

-### List of chart properties
+### List of CRD properties

-Here is a list of chart properties that correspond to K8ssandra deployed containers having an `image` property:
+Here is a list of CRD properties that correspond to K8ssandra Operator deployed containers having an `image` property:

 | Chart property / container name                          | Summary                               |
 | -------------------------------------------------------- | ------------------------------------- |